strah19/6502/README.md

 |      IO13      |   IO9   |
 |      IO14      |   IO10  |
 |      IO15      |   IO11  |
+- Never assume that the assembly has been compiled even if there is output file.

 # Datasheets
 - <a href = "https://www.mouser.com/datasheet/2/436/w65c02s-2572.pdf"> W65C02 (MPU) </a>